urd00m/System-Projects/README.md

 This explores the LD_PRELOAD functionality and builds various things with it.
 Like hijacking functions, and installing signal handlers

 ## capstone
+Playing with the capstone dissassembler.

 ## output_macro
+Creating my own output macro that allows for menuconfig configuration (setting debug level) and features various additional features for output.